 The hero hears the call to a great adventure.
 He may receive supernatural aid to help him along his journey.
 There will be guardians at the gates, and perhaps wise mentors to impart knowledge which will help him overcome the tremendous challenges he will face.
 There may come a point where the hero effectively dies, or suffers some great loss - only to rise again in his ultimate triumph over the opposition.
 Finally the hero returns with great gifts to humanity, the bounty that only he could have wrestled from the chaos.

 Well, it should, because we - the whole humanity - have heard this story told repeatedly, over and over again, in various disguises for thousands of years.
 For some reason we seem to deeply like it.
-And it's not surprising then that the original Star Wars trilogy seemed very compelling on some level - it was telling us what we expect and enjoy to hear.
+And it's not surprising then that the original Star Wars trilogy seemed very compelling on some level - it was telling us what we expect and enjoy hearing.

 Scholars like Joseph Campbell have spoken and written at length about this idea, but young George Lucas understood it intuitively, used it in his movies, and it worked just great.

 The original Star Wars movies were mythology retold for modern audiences.
 This is only one reason, out of many, why they were so successful, but it's an important one.
 And here was the impossible choice that the new movies in the saga are facing.